sez11a/liferay-docs/userGuide/en/chapters/06-advanced-web-content-management.markdown

 If staging has been enabled, changes to the page template are automatically propagated to the staged page.
 These changes still need to be approved before the page is published to live.
 For this reason, the automatic propagation of page template changes to the staged page cannot be turned off and the *Automatically apply changes done to the page template* checkbox does not appear.

-Now that we've looked at site and page templates, let's discuss how to set up and manage user groups.

 ![EE Only Feature]
 ### Exporting and Importing Site Templates and Page Templates